and other Aarne-Thompson type 1540 tales

 "You are a bigger fool than I am," said the wife, "for I did only one foolish thing, and you have done two."

-Once upon a time there was a man, and he had a wife.
+Once on a time there was a man, and he had a wife.
 Now this couple wanted to sow their fields, but they had neither seed-corn nor money to buy it with.
 But they had a cow, and the man was to drive it into town and sell it to get money to buy corn for seed.
 But when it came to the pinch, the wife dared not let her husband start, for fear he should spend the money in drink, so she set off herself with the cow, and took besides a hen with her.

 Close by the town she met a butcher, who asked, "Will you sell that cow, mother?"